AhsanPhero2022/Frozen-toy-client/README.md

 ## Loader

 ```
-This project used  loader for  do non't give error when loading.
+This project used  loader for  do not give error when loading.
 ```

 ## Uses